 Various factors describe why blow molding had been used so much.
 Some of these factors are:

 These Blow molding machines have a faster cycle compared to other manufacturing processes.

-It is a helpful process when it is about handling complex and challenging shapes, even if they are asymmetrical and irregular, it is famous to handle them well.
+It is a helpful process when it is about handling complex and challenging shapes; even if they are asymmetrical and irregular, it is famous for handling them well.

-This production method is comparatively cheaper in the long run than the other methods of production as it works more efficiently and effectively, playing a good role in the production process.
+This production method is comparatively cheaper in the long run than other production methods as it works more efficiently and effectively, playing a good role in the production process.

 Although the general purpose of these blow molding machines is to create hollow objects, like bottles or packaging, by applying pressure that forces the material into a mold cavity, which gives the object a hollow shape.
 If one plans to use the method of blow molding, one must be familiar with the types of blow molding and what they are used for.
 The main and common types of blow molding processes are known as:

 In this process, the resin is heated and extruded to form parison, a vertical tube-like piece of plastic that allows compressed air to pass through.
 The two-part mold is used and closes at the parison at both ends.
 As soon as the mold is sealed, the blow pin is inserted into the neck of the bottle, and the air is blown into it.
 The pressure of the air causes the parison to take the shape of the mold.
 Including the threads in the neck portion of the mold.
 Mold is cooled, and the parison's bottom is cut, letting the mold open.
 The bottom of the parison is cut, and the bottle is placed over the conveyer belt.
 This process is used to manufacture

 •large-size, High-Density Polyethylene (HDPE)

 •Low-Density Polyethylene (LDPE)